Arquisoft/viade_en1b/README.md

 ![mainApp](public/mainApp.png)

-### Accesibility
+### Accessibility

 We are concerned about every kind of users, specially color blind people.

 Regarding this fact, we have included a functionality to change in runtime the theme of our application in order to solve the main three color blindnesses:
 1. Protanopia: confusion of reds and greens and loss of sensitivity to red light.
 2. Tritanopia: confusion of blues and greens an which sensitivity to blue is reduced.
 3. Deuteranopia: confusion of blues and greens, of greens and reds and which sensitivity of green is reduced.